 Ah, escape rooms!
 An exciting instructional strategy you can use to get students engaged in your classroom.
 As cool as they sound, I admit they can be *slightly* overwhelming to think about.
 All the locks.
 All the puzzles.
 All the possible chaos.
 All the confused students…..I hope I can alleviate some of your concerns in this post, though, because using social studies escape rooms really is an effective strategy and a great alternative to lecture and note-taking.
 Before we continue, I have written other blog posts in this series called “7 Ways to Step Away From the Lecture Podium & Revitalize Your Social Studies Classroom.”
-If you are serious about expanding your teaching toolbox, you can read about implementing stations, simulations, and political cartoons in your classroom.
+If you are serious about expanding your teaching toolbox, you can read about implementing stations, simulations, interactive notebooks, and political cartoons in your classroom.
 There *might* be freebies in each of those posts, too, to help you get started 😉

 Out of the instructional strategies I am sharing through this blog series, escape rooms and simulations are definitely the most labor intensive, but I promise you they are SO worth the effort!
 Escape rooms definitely require you being OK with letting go of control and letting students struggle…because let’s face it, when it comes to escape rooms, the STRUGGLE is REAL.
 Not just for you, but for your students!

 **side note- I am going to call escape rooms “social studies escapes” from here on out because that is what I like to refer to them as.
 I teach social studies, so it makes sense 🙂